Second Japan nuclear operator seeks government bailout

 According to Japanese banking practices, it is very difficult for lenders to extend credit, including refinancing existing loans, to organizations that post three consecutive years of financial losses.

-Hokkaido Electric is expected to negotiate the proposal with other shareholders and announce the plan by the end of April, with an official decision to be made at its annual shareholders meeting in June, the Nikkei reported.
+Hokkaido Electric is expected to negotiate the proposal with other shareholders and announce the plan by the end of April, with an official decision to be made at its annual shareholders meeting in June, said the Nikkei.

-(Additional reporting by James Topham, Osamu Tsukimori, Kentaro Hamada; Editing by Aaron Sheldrick, Michael Perry and Kenneth Maxwell)
+(Additional reporting by James Topham, Osamu Tsukimori, Kentaro Hamada; Editing by Aaron Sheldrick and Michael Perry)